sensebox/sensebox.github.io/_projects/en/2020-03-06-TTN-Mapper.md

 ## Blockly

 Open Blockly and start developing code for your senseBox MCU.
-As we want to use TTN's infrastructure, we need to perform an Activation.
-Select the OTAA Activation.
+As we want to use TTN's infrastructure, we need to perform an activation.
+Select the OTAA activation.
 Depending on your needs, you can change the transmission interval.
 Keep in mind that TTN runs on a fair use policy, which means that you should keep your transmission rate as low as possible.

 {% include image.html image=page.image6 %}

 Insert your TTN keys now.
-It is important here to use the format of the keys correctly.
-The "Device EUI" and the "Application EUI" are stored in ``lsb`` format copied and pasted.
+Here it is important to use the correct format of the keys.
+The "Device EUI" and the "Application EUI" are stored in ``lsb`` format.
 The AppKey in ``msb`` format.

 When copying the keys you must therefore make sure that your Device Overview is set up as shown in the following picture.
-You can change the format of the display by pressing the icons at the beginning (<> and ->)
+You can change the format of the display by pressing the icons at the beginning (<> and ⇆)

 {% include image.html image=page.image7 %}